 Making Umeshu is effortless.
 Let’s make some this weekend.

 That’s why they taste very light compared to typical beers.
-Moreover, the price of Happoshu is generally lower than other beer types due to the Japanese alcohol tax.
+Moreover, the price of Happoshu is generally lower than other beer types due to the Japanese tax bracket regulation.
 You can simply remember that the lower the level of malt, the lower the tax charge.

 This is why you have many choices for this beer based on the percentage of malt content.
 Plus, as Happoshu includes other ingredients like starch, corn, soybeans, etc., the Japanese think they are a healthier option in place of beer.